security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-`2012`,`2012-11`, `2012-11-23`
+`2012`, `2012-11`, `2012-11-23`

 ### Guidance on use

-Along with the fields `Site: Date first cited`, `Site: Founding date?` and `Site is Open-ended?` the field `Site: Date last cited` provides data on the time period for which can specify a site's location.
+Along with the fields `Site: Date first cited`, `Site: Founding date?` and `Site is Open-ended?` the field `Site: Date last cited` provides data on the time period for a site's location.

 The `Site: Date last cited` field contains a date that is either:

 * The latest date found in any source that references the values contained in the pairs of fields that record `Site: Settlement`, or failing that, `Site: Top Administrative area`.
 * The latest date of publication of any source that references the values contained in the pairs of fields that record `Site: Settlement`, or failing that, `Site: Top Administrative area`.
-  .

 In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in `Site: Date last cited`.

-This field is clarified by the field `Site: Open-ended?` which indicates whether the date included here is the actual date on which an organization site was terminated.
+This field is clarified by the field `Site: Open-ended?` which indicates whether the date included here is the actual date on which an organization was no longer located at this site.

-## Site: open-ended? {#organization_site_date_last_cited_open_ended}
+## Site: Open-ended? {#organization_site_date_last_cited_open_ended}

 ### Description